STAND. COM. REP. NO. 1295

-"A BILL FOR AN ACT RELATING TO PERMANENCY HEARINGS,"
+"A BILL FOR AN ACT RELATING TO FERAL BIRDS,"

 begs leave to report as follows:

-As affirmed by the record of votes of the members of your Committee on Judiciary that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
-No. 912, S.D.
-2, as amended herein, and recommends that it be referred to the Committee on Finance in the form attached hereto as S.B.
+As affirmed by the record of votes of the members of your Committee on Judiciary and Labor that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
+No. 619, H.D.
+1, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
 No. 619, H.D.
 1, S.D.
 1, and be placed on the calendar for Third Reading.

 Respectfully submitted on behalf of the members of the Committee on Judiciary and Labor,